BSalita/SH_Bidding/README.md

-## An implementation of an AI which bids contract bridge deals at a superhuman level.
+## An implementation of an AI which bids contract bridge deals at a superhuman level

+### What is this project?
+The project's goal is to create an AI model which exceeds human abilities in analytics and bidding.
+The bidding system used is GIB

 ### Who is this for?
 This project is for software developers needing an open source implementation of bridge superhuman game analysis and bidding.